 What are Meta Keywords?

 This article will teach you about meta keywords and meta tags, their history, their current relevance and controversy, and how to use them correctly.
 It will also teach you about the importance of meta keywords and tags for SEO (search engine optimization), and how you can use meta keywords and meta tags to help you attract visitors to your own website.
+Keep reading to learn all about meta keywords.

 Meta Keywords: everything you need to know.